 Recent advances in next generation sequencing (NGS) methods have brought a paradigm shift in discovering eye disease-associated genetic variants from linkage and genome-wide association studies to NGS-based genome/exome studies.
 Mainly, whole-exome sequencing (WES) is now made as a viable approach to uncover the pathogenic variants for both Mendelian and complex eye diseases with a limited number of probands.
 WES, focuses on only the protein-coding sequence of the human genome, is become a powerful tool with many advantages in the research setting, and moreover, is now being implemented into the clinical diagnostic arena.
 Nevertheless, the identification of pathogenic variants remains a great challenge.
 Pathogenic variant prioritization using simple heuristic filtering approaches and functional implications of variants misses the true positives.
 Using our in-house automated pipeline, we can find almost all variants within the targeted region of the genomes.
 We use stringent filtering methods and machine learning methods to prioritize pathogenic variants for eye diseases.
 We further aim to achieve a variant prioritized model to correctly filter eye disease-causing variants for Mendelian and complex eye diseases.
 In tandem, we work on translational genomics of ocular cancer including Retinoblastoma and ocular lymphoma.

+Comparative genomics approach of ocular isolates from keratitis patients with different clinical outcomes used to better understand the infection, genome-wide identification of genetic features responsible for multiple virulence and multidrug-resistant (MDR) mechanisms.
 Microbial keratitis due to either fungus or bacteria is a major cause of blindness in India.
 The bacterial keratitis, often caused by Pseudomonas aeruginosa and methicillin-resistant staphylococcus aureus (MRSA) at Aravind Eye hospital, Madurai, majority of times in spite of adequate medical management the ulcer does not heal and may require a corneal transplant.
 Pseudomonas aeruginosa can cause a most severe keratitis, carrying a wide array of virulence factors that contribute pathogenesis.
 Keratitis pathogenesis is a complex process, where in several virulence factors has been implicated including Cell-associated structures such as type IV pili and flagella, slime polysaccharide, proteases such as elastase B (LasB), alkaline protease, protease IV and Pasp and exotoxins.
 Also, clinical isolates of Pseudomonas often exhibit multiple resistances to antibiotics.
 On the other hand, studies have shown an increase in the pervasiveness of ocular MRSA infections.
-Comparative genomics through de novo assembly of next-generation sequencing and third-generation sequencing methods of ocular bacterial pathogens show specific genetic suggesting that to cause eye infections.
-Further insights show that these strain-specific features may response to the host immune system, which indeed affects the outcome of the disease.
+Here, comparative genomics through de novo assembly of NGS data of ocular isolates of P. aeruginosa carrying specific features compare to other strains suggesting that they may be adapted with these features to cause eye infections.
+We are using same approach to study MRSA ocular pathogens and further studying the link between MDR genotypes and clinical outcome or virulence factors.

+Use structural bioinformatics to investigate functional impact of non-synonymous single nucleotide variants and its association with genetic eye diseases.
 The advent of NGS identified several new candidate genes for eye diseases.
-Variations in the same gene can cause very different eye diseases (pleiotropy), on the other hand, the single disease can be genetically heterogeneous.
+Variations in the same gene can cause very different eye diseases (pleiotropy), on the other hand, single disease can be genetically heterogeneous.
 Thus, a detailed underlying molecular mechanism is needed to understand this complexity.
 Non-synonymous single nucleotide variants (nsSNVs) in the coding region of the protein is of critical importance to understand the molecular mechanisms of the disease and to clarify the association between patient-specific variants and disease phenotype.
-We use simple analytical strategy using protein structure to predict the pathogenicity of nsSNVs and investigate their functional impact that may lead to eye disease phenotypes.
+We use simple analytical strategy using protein structure to predict the pathogenicity of nsSNVs and investigate their functional impact that may leads to eye disease phenotypes.

-Next-generation sequence data processing and analysis: The existing facilities has power to handle human whole genome/exome, transcriptome sequencing data.
-Automated Clinical Whole/exome pipelines have been developed for Mendelian and Complex Disorders.
-Besides, we provide data analysis support for deep-sequencing data of Small-Noncoding RNAs including microRNA and PIWI-RNAs, metagenomics, comparative genomics of microbial pathogens using both second and third generation sequencing data.
-The input to the NGS pipelines is either raw reads from the sequencing machines or mapped reads from alignment software.
+Next-generation sequence data processing and analysis: The resource has developed processing and analysis pipelines as below for illumina and ion data.
+The input to the NGS pipeline is either raw reads from the sequencing machines or mapped reads from alignment software.